k-int/bas-quire/content/issue-01/deakin-double-exposures.md

 {% assign DOI = "p2" %}

+{% figure 'jboadenjlawprousseau-fig1' %}

 In this film, John Deakin's double-exposure images are discussed in relation to a longer history of revealing the unseen in photography.
 The film begins with Deakin's double exposure of Muriel Belcher, the founder of the Colony Room, the infamous private club in London's Soho district that was regularly frequented by artists and musicians such as Francis Bacon and George Melly.
 Deakin's images are here discussed in relation to Victorian spirit photography and to a longer history of the doubled image in twentieth-century photography.

+{% assign DOI = "001" %}

+# Queer Looks

+{% assign DOI = "p3" %}

+{% figure 'jboadenjlawprousseau-fig2' %}

+John Deakin started his career as a dresser of shop windows and his images of windows set the scene for this discussion.
+The film explores Deakin’s double exposures in relation to the queer cultures of postwar London.
+Boaden and Rousseau discuss the ways in which the double exposure served as a metaphor for the idea of living a doubled life at a time when homosexuality was illegal.
+They explore the ambivalent character of such photographs as works that both reveal and conceal, bringing this idea up to the present by discussing the double exposures made by contemporary photographer Daniella Zalcman.

 {% assign DOI = "003" %}

 # Double Exposures and Modernism

 {% assign DOI = "p4" %}

+{% figure 'jboadenjlawprousseau-fig3' %}

 This film explores John Deakin's artistic development from the 1930s into the war years, contextualizing his work within a broader framework of 20^th^ century Modernism.
 Presenting new research from the Tate Gallery Archives that connects Deakin to British photographer Barbara Ker-Seymer, it includes the discovery of an early double exposure that could have been taken by either photographer.
 Paul Rousseau and James Boaden take account of the surrealist elements of the double exposures, exploring connections to Francis Bacon's *Man in Blue *series; and Jonathan Law presents Deakin's double exposure portraits alongside a rich seam of others by artists including Degas, Duchamp and Picasso, positioning the time-based multiple planes within these photographs alongside the generation of cubism.